nikkis/SocketIO.NetMF/README.md

 ------------

 Microsoft .NET Micro Framework 4.2 or higher.
-The example was tested with Gadgeteer Spider, wifi rs21 and button modules and <a href="http://nodejs.org">Node.js</a> server with <a href="http://socket.io">socket.io module</a>.
+The example was tested with Gadgeteer Spider, wifi rs21 and button modules and <a href="http://nodejs.org">Node.js</a> server with <a href="http://socket.io">socket.io</a> module.

 Example Gadgeteer application